rhythm0708/sling-fighter/ProjectDocument.md

 ### Enemy Rework and Wave System V.2

 After trying out these changes, the team decided to go in a different direction.
-We decided to objects that the player interacts with into three categories: enemies, obstacles, and tools.
+We decided to split the objects that the player interacts with into three categories: enemies, obstacles, and tools.
 Enemies would deal damage to the player upon interaction, and had very specific ways of being killed, one of which would be through the use of tools.
-Obstacles acted in a similar way, but were indestructible until the end of the wave.
+Obstacles acted in a similar way, and interactions between these objects were handled by me using Jethro's hurtbox and hitbox system.

 The wave system was essentially the same, save for the three different object types having different sets of spawn locations and variation in number spawned per wave (and how that number increased as the game progressed).
 Wave completion would be achieved upon killing all the enemies, which would then lead to a clean-up of all three object types, an update to the count of each, and generation in preparation for the next wave. https://github.com/rhythm0708/sling-fighter/blob/6bbe89535e0ec2c1e1be12c7d0435e09bdd36a32/Assets/Scripts/GameManager.cs#L1